 New Class of Disproportionate Share Hospital Payments

-The Department of Human Services (Department) is providing final notice of its establishment of a new class of disproportionate share hospital (DSH) payments for qualifying Medical Assistance (MA) enrolled acute care general hospitals that have a low commercial-payer ratio, a negative trend in their net patient revenue and are located in an area of this Commonwealth with a disproportionate need for MA services.
-The payment is intended to promote continued access to care for the MA population.
+The Department of Human Services (Department) is providing final notice of its establishment of a new class of disproportionate share hospital (DSH) payments for qualifying Medical Assistance (MA) enrolled acute care general hospitals to promote access to acute care services for MA eligible persons in less urban areas of this Commonwealth.
 The Department also is providing final notice of its Fiscal Year (FY) 2016-2017 funding allocation for this additional class of DSH payments.

 No part of the information on this site may be reproduced for profit or sold for profit.

 This material has been drawn directly from the official Pennsylvania Bulletin full text database.
 Due to the limitations of HTML or differences in display capabilities of different browsers, this version may differ slightly from the official printed version.